Oracle Developer Tools for VS Code (SQL and PLSQL)

 Use IntelliSense to autocomplete schema objects

 Begin typing SQL into the editor and autocomplete suggestions will appear.
 Enter a schema name, schema object name, or alias followed by a period (".") to show the child objects.
 Enter a stored procedure or function name and autocomplete the parameter list.
 Modify the settings to choose whether to use upper or lower case.
+Configure filters to limit IntelliSense suggestions to only those you are interested in.

 In the examples below, a stored procedure will autocomplete as you type - or you can choose to fill in a template for the call: